How Epstein’s secret deal could affect sex trafficking case

 A federal judge in Florida recently agreed there was a violation but did not rule on whether Epstein’s plea deal and non-prosecution agreement should be thrown out.
 Federal prosecutors say, essentially, a deal’s a deal and the agreement must stand.

 Victims’ attorneys want it changed to at least make possible a new federal prosecution in Florida.
-That may be moot now that Epstein has been charged with sex trafficking in New York, but the victims’ rights case continues.
+They also say the Florida case must continue to achieve justice there despite the filing of charges against Epstein in New York.

+A new accuser came forward Wednesday, saying Epstein raped her when she was 15 .
+Jennifer Araoz, now 32, filed court papers preparing to sue Epstein after airing her allegations for the first time on NBC’s “Today” show.
+He said she never went to police because she feared retribution from the well-connected Epstein.

+Messages were left with Epstein’s attorneys and New York police seeking comment on Araoz’s claims.
+The U.S. Attorney’s Office in Manhattan declined to comment on them.

+Epstein has not been charged with assaulting Araoz, but he could face additional state or federal charges as victims like her come forward with new allegations.

-In addition, Epstein could lose one of the homes where he’s alleged to have abused the girls.
+In addition to facing additional charges, Epstein could lose one of the homes where he’s alleged to have abused the girls.
 Federal prosecutors in New York are seeking the forfeiture of Epstein’s Manhattan mansion, a seven-story, 21,000-square-foot (nearly 2,000 square-meter) townhouse less than a block from Central Park that’s been valued at about $77 million.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.